-- (1) Notwithstanding section 2296, the master, owner, or operator, or person in charge of a vessel shall not discharge ballast water in California waters unless the following ballast water discharge performance standards, which are set forth in Section 151.2030(a) of Title 33 of the Code of Federal Regulations, or as that regulation may be amended, are met. - (A) For organisms greater than or equal to 50 micrometers in minimum dimension: discharge must include fewer than 10 organisms per cubic meter of ballast water. - (B) For organisms less than 50 micrometers and greater than or equal to 10 micrometers: discharge must include fewer than 10 organisms per mL of ballast water. - (C) Indicator microorganisms must not exceed: - (1) For toxicogenic Vibrio cholerae (serotypes O1 and O139): a concentration of less than 1 colony forming unit (cfu) per 100 mL. - (2) For Escherichia coli: a concentration of fewer than 250 cfu per 100 mL. - (3) For intestinal enterococci: a concentration of fewer than 100 cfu per 100 mL. - (2) The performance standards in Section 2293, subdivision (a)(1), must be met according to the fellowing-implementation schedule in Section 151.2035(b) of Title 33 of the Code of Federal Regulations, or as that regulation may be amended, unless either of the follow conditions are met: - (A) tThe master, owner, or operator, or person in charge of a vessel has been granted an extension to the vessel's compliance date by the United States Coast Guard pursuant to Section 151.2036 of Title 33 of the Code of Federal Regulations, or as that regulation may be amended; or unless - (B) the vessel is using water from a Public Water System as ballast water pursuant to Section 2296.
+- (1) Notwithstanding section 2296, the owner or operator of a vessel shall not discharge ballast water in California waters unless the ballast water discharge performance standards set forth in Section 151.2030(a) of Title 33 of the Code of Federal Regulations, or as that regulation may be amended, are met. - (2) The performance standards in Section 2293, subdivision (a)(1), must be met according to the implementation schedule in Section 151.2035(b) of Title 33 of the Code of Federal Regulations, or as that regulation may be amended, unless either of the follow conditions are met: - (A) The owner or operator of a vessel has been granted an extension to the vessel's compliance date by the United States Coast Guard pursuant to Section 151.2036 of Title 33 of the Code of Federal Regulations, or as that regulation may be amended; or - (B) The vessel is using water from a Public Water System as ballast water pursuant to Section 2296.